am-lola/ARVisualizer/README.md

 The ARVisualizer class can be found by including `<am2b-ar/ARVisualizer.hpp>`:

     #include <am2b-ar/ARVisualizer.hpp>

     int main(void)
     {
         ar::ARVisualizer visualizer;
         visualizer.Start();

         visualizer.Add(ar::Sphere( ... ));

         ...
     }

-The visualizer supports some keyboard shortcuts which can be applied to any visualization instance:
+The visualizer supports some mouse and keyboard shortcuts which can be applied to any visualization instance:

+    Left Mouse       : Rotate camera around its current position Right Mouse      : Pan camera (movement relative to image plane) Left+Right Mouse : Rotate camera around a point in space (set with Orbit Radius in camera GUI) Mouse Wheel      : Camera Zoom in and out 'W/S/A/D'        : Move camera horizontally
+    'Q/E'            : Move camera vertically
-    '1' : Render meshes as shaded Triangles (default) '2' : Render meshes as wireframes
+    'Z/Y/X'          : Roll camera around its forward axis '1'              : Render meshes as shaded Triangles (default) '2'              : Render meshes as wireframes
     '3'              : Render meshes as points (one point per vertex)

 # Dependencies